unraid/docs/docs/unraid-os/manual/shares/user-shares.md

 :::tip

-When you configure the settings for the share, select the **Help** icon in the top-right of the Unraid webGUI for detailed information on the individual settings.
+When you configure the settings for the share, select the **Help** icon in the top-right of the Unraid WebGUI for detailed information on the individual settings.

 :::